Organizational Statement of Support

 Download the statement

-We – the undersigned human rights, humanitarian, faith, anti-genocide, peace and other organizations – support the Elie Wiesel Genocide and Atrocities Prevention Act (S.1158, H.R.3030) introduced by Senators Ben Cardin (D-Md.), Todd Young (R-Ind.), Thom Tillis (R-N.C.) and their colleagues, and the House bill introduced by Representatives Ann Wagner (R-Mo.), Joe Crowley (D-N.Y.), and their colleagues.
+We – the undersigned human rights, humanitarian, faith, anti-genocide, peace and other organizations – support the Elie Wiesel Genocide and Atrocities Prevention Act (S.1158, H.R.3030).
+The bill was introduced in the Senate by Senators Ben Cardin (D-Md.), Todd Young (R-Ind.), Thom Tillis (R-N.C.) and their colleagues, and introduced in the House of Representatives by Representatives Ann Wagner (R-Mo.), Joe Crowley (D-N.Y.), and their colleagues.

-The bill establishes a Mass Atrocities Task Force, requires training for Foreign Service Officers in violent conflict and atrocities prevention, requires reporting from both the Department of State and Director for National Intelligence, and establishes the Complex Crises Fund.
+The bills establish a Mass Atrocities Task Force, require training for Foreign Service Officers in violent conflict and atrocities prevention, require reporting from both the Department of State and Director for National Intelligence, and establish the Complex Crises Fund.
 These are critical tools that are needed to ensure the U.S. government is able to more effectively prevent atrocities.